ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

 3. Teams will have to play the mappool twice at a designated time.
 Their best combined score will be used for seeding.
 4. The mappool will be played in the order listed above.
 5. Each team must have 3 players for each map.
 They can be exchanged freely after a map is concluded.
-6. There will be an optional 5 minute break in between the first and second play-through of the mappool.
+6. There will be an optional 5-minute break in between the first and second play-through of the mappool.
 7. All teams will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
 8. The top 32 seeded teams will advance to the Round of 32.